Geography of Cuba

 Cuba lies west of the North Atlantic Ocean, east of the Gulf of Mexico, south of the Straits of Florida, northwest of the Windward Passage, and northeast of the Yucatán Channel.
 The main island (Cuba), at 104338 km2, makes up most of the land area and is the 17th-largest island in the world by land area.

 The island is 1250 km long and 191 km across its widest points and 31 km across its narrowest points.
-The largest island outside the main island is the Isla de la Juventud (Isle of Youth) in the southwest, with an area of 2204 km2.
+The largest island outside the main island is the Isla de la Juventud is (Isle of Youth) in the southwest, with an area of 2204 km2.

-Cuba is an archipelago of islands located in the Caribbean Sea, with the geographic coordinates 21°3N, 80°00W.
-Cuba is the principal island, which is surrounded by four main groups of islands.
-These are the Colorados, the Sabana-Camagüey, the Jardines de la Reina and the Canarreos.

 The main island consists mostly of flat to rolling plains.
-At the southeastern end is the Sierra Maestra, a range of steep mountains whose highest point is the Pico Real del Turquino at 1974 m.
+At the southeastern end is the Sierra Maestra, a range of steep mountains whose highest point is the Pico Turquino at 1974 m.

 Havana is the largest city and capital; other major cities include Santiago de Cuba and Camagüey.
 Better-known smaller towns include Baracoa, which was the first Spanish settlement on Cuba, Trinidad, a UNESCO world heritage site, and Bayamo.